tylergneill/skrutable/manual.md

 # Using the Python Library

-Import modules, instantiate their respective objects, and use those objects' primary methods.
+Import modules/constructors, instantiate respective objects, and use those objects' primary methods.

 (Note for coding purposes: lowercase for “skrutable” and all modules, camelcase for objects.)